exercism/x86-64-assembly/concepts/conditionals/about.md

 It's possible to add `e` after `l`, `b`, `g` or `a` to include the equality in the condition.

-For instance, `jge` jumps when A >= B, when interpreted as signed integers.
+For instance, `jge` jumps when A >= B, when A and B are interpreted as signed integers.

 There are also suffixes which refer directly to the flag being tested: